rawiriblundell/wiki.bash-hackers.org/scripting/posparams.md

 may be used to "artificially" change the positional parameters from inside the script or function:

-    set &quot;This is&quot; my new &quot;set of&quot; positional parameters
+    set "This is" my new "set of" positional parameters

     # RESULTS IN
     # $1: This is